nbwikle/mechanisticSO4-supp_material/README.md

 ### Step Seven:

 - Generates posterior draws (via MCMC) from the 4 models considered in the manuscript.
-The samples are stored as RDS files in `./output/`.
-CAUTION: THIS WILL TAKE A VERY LONG TIME.
+The samples are stored as RDS files in `./output/`. **CAUTION: THIS WILL TAKE A VERY LONG TIME**.
 If possible, it is recommended that the individual steps 2-5 found in `./src/so4-mcmc.R` be completed in parallel, if possible.

 ### Step Eight:

 - Summarizes the posterior draws with Figures, Tables, and results found in Section 4 of the manuscript.
-The figures will be saved as PNG files in `./output/`.
-CAUTION: THIS MAY TAKE UP TO 5 HOURS (due to the creation of Figure 4c).
+The figures will be saved as PNG files in `./output/`. **CAUTION: THIS MAY TAKE UP TO 5 HOURS** (due to the creation of Figure 4c).

 ### Step Nine: